 CRD(LEGAL) - INSURANCE AND ANNUITIES MANAGEMENT: HEALTH AND LIFE INSURANCE

-A district with 500 or fewer employees is required to participate in the uniform group coverage program established under Insurance Code 1579 (TRS-ActiveCare).
-Insurance Code 1579.151; Education Code 22.004(a)
+Each ESC shall participate in the uniform group coverage program established under Insurance Code Chapter 1579 (TRS-ActiveCare).
+Insurance Code 1579.151

-Participation in TRS-ActiveCare is limited to employees of participating districts who are full-time employees and to part-time employees who are participating members in TRS.
-A "full-time employee" is a participating TRS member who is currently employed by a district in a position that is eligible for membership in TRS and who is not receiving coverage as an employee or retiree from a uniform group insurance or health benefits program under Insurance Code Chapters 1551, 1601, or 1575 (TRS-Care).
+Participation in TRS-ActiveCare is limited to full-time employees and to part-time employees who are participating members in TRS.
+A "full-time employee" is a participating TRS member who is currently employed by an ESC in a position that is eligible for membership in TRS and who is not receiving coverage as an employee or retiree from a uniform group insurance or health benefits program under Insurance Code Chapters 1551, 1601, or 1575 (TRS-Care).
 Insurance Code 1579.202; 34 TAC 41.33(2)

 Certain Part-Time Employees

 A part-time employee who is not a participating member in TRS is eligible to participate in TRS-ActiveCare only if the employee pays all of the premiums and other costs associated with the health coverage plan selected by the employee.
-A "part-time employee" is an individual who:
+For these purposes, a "part-time employee" is an individual who:

-- Is currently employed by a district for ten hours or more each week;
+- Is currently employed by an ESC for ten hours or more each week;

 - Is employed in a position that is not eligible for membership in TRS or is not eligible for membership in TRS because of a service or disability retirement; and